-Djokovic beats Norrie in tense match in Rome
+Djokovic beats Norrie in tense Italian Open match

 Having been made to wait at the start of the match, it was then Norrie's turn to keep Djokovic waiting as he received treatment on court on his hip while the Serb prepared to serve for the match.

-Djokovic did not let the delay disrupt his flow as he sealed victory on his second match point to stay on course for a seventh Italian Open title, with the pair exchanging a tense handshake and no words at the net.
+Djokovic went 0-30 down but resumed his focus as he sealed victory on his second match point to stay on course for a seventh Italian Open title, with the pair exchanging a tense handshake and no words at the net.

 - Bound by fate, a car accident and a dog!
 A warm-hearted Aussie rom-com about a flawed, funny couple getting it all utterly wrong